abdkhanstd/Sports2/README.md

 #### Acknowledgment
-Thanks to Mr Waqas Amin, Tahseen khan (and other sports lovers) who helped in , locating, cropping and annotating the videos.
-Special thanks to harvitronix for providing the base code.
+Thanks to Mr. Waqas Amin, Tahseen Khan, and other sports lovers who helped in, locating, cropping and annotating the videos.
+Moreover, thanks to harvitronix for providing the base code.